raheelshan/media-print-example/README.md

-# Print DOM as Image with Print-Specific CSS
+# Print Content of HTML without using Media Queries

 This small project captures part of a webpage as an image using `html2canvas` and `jsPdf`.